Walk-Behind Lawn Mower: Won't start

 Replace a lawn mower clogged carburetor

 A clogged orifice or jet in a carburetor prevents the engine from getting the mix of gas and air it needs.
-When the carburetor is clogged, the engine sputters and dies when you try to start it.
+When the carburetor is clogged, the engine won’t start, runs rough or won’t stay running.
 It's usually more effective and cost efficient to replace the carburetor rather than rebuild it.

 Rebuild a lawn mower carburetor

 A clogged or dirty carburetor causes the engine to run rough or prevents the engine from starting.
+If you can start the engine using starter fluid but the engine won’t continue to run, clogged carburetor jets may be the problem.
 Clean and rebuild the carburetor using a carburetor rebuild kit if the engine won't start or it runs rough because the carburetor isn't supplying the engine with fuel.

 Tune up a lawn mower